coala/coala/docs/Developers/Newcomers_Guide.rst

 ``difficulty/newcomer`` and are only there to give you a glimpse of what it's like to work with us and what the workflow is like.

-Now pick an issue which isn't assigned and which you would like to fix.
+Now pick an issue which isn't assigned and which you would like to resolve.
 Leave a comment that you would like to be assigned to the issue.
 This way we don't have multiple people working on the same issue at the same time.
 Now you can start working on it!